-General Atomics' well known TRIGA® nuclear reactor program is completing fifty years of success in the design and operation of its reactors.
-TRIGA, the most widely used research reactor in the world, has an installed base of over sixty-five facilities in twenty-four countries on five continents.
+General Atomics' well known TRIGA® nuclear reactor program has more than 55 years of success in the design and operation of its reactors.
+TRIGA is the most widely used research reactor in the world with 66 facilities built in 23 countries on 5 continents.
 Now the only remaining supplier of research reactors in the United States, General Atomics continues to design and install TRIGA reactors around the world, and has built TRIGA reactors in a variety of configurations and capabilities, with steady state power levels ranging from 20 kilowatts to 16 megawatts.
 The TRIGA reactor is the only nuclear reactor in this category that offers true "inherent safety," rather than relying on "engineered safety."

 The idea of such a safe reactor was originally conceived by Dr. Edward Teller when a team of scientists was assembled in the "Little Red Schoolhouse" in San Diego in the summer of 19561.
 The mandate to this distinguished group, working under Dr. Teller, was to "design a reactor so safe … that if it was started from its shut-down condition and all its control rods instantaneously removed, it would settle down to a steady level of operation without melting any of its fuel."
 In other words, "engineered safety," or the prevention of catastrophic accidents by engineering the reactor control and safety system, was not good enough and the challenge was, therefore, to design a reactor with "inherent safety," guaranteed by the laws of nature.
 This way, the safety of the reactor would be guaranteed even if the engineered features were by-passed and the control rods, which contain the poison materials for shutting down an operating nuclear reactor, were rapidly removed.